mattvenn/openlane_summary/README.md

 * Use the --design argument to select the design
 * Optionally use the --run argument to choose a specific run
 * If your top module is called something other than the name of your design, set it with the --top argument
+* If your design is part of Caravel, it uses a different structure for output files, so use the --caravel argument

 # Examples